tytydraco/yessleep/out/Twin_Caves.md

 “They had a team of scientists down there a few weeks ago.
 They say no one knows how it formed this way.
 Isn’t that amazing?”

 “Chels…” I stared at the image on the phone screen in awe, but another vague feeling was building inside me.
 Something about it seemed… unreal, unbelievable.
 It looked otherworldly, like something that didn’t belong here.
-“Don’t you think it’s weird how much of these woods we explored and never found?
+“Don’t you think it’s weird how much of these woods we explored and we never found this?
 It looks huge.”

 “Oh come on, we were just kids then.
 We just thought we explored every inch of those woods because we didn’t know how big it was.”